au-ts/sddf/ci/README.md

 hardware tests do not happen unless an explicit 'hardware test' label is added to a pull request.
 This is done to not overwhelm our supply of hardware.

+The scripts to test sDDF live in the `ci/` directory, however the general infrastrucutre lives in a [separate repository](https://github.com/au-ts/systems-ci).

 ### Accessing Log Artifacts

 As GitHub's log viewer performs terribly when the log files are large enough, we